 Temperature projects are a fun way to keep track of a year, and for 2019 I have designed my Bohemian Temperature Wrap to give everyone the opportunity to participate in a temperature project.
-The wrap uses only 8 colors, and in combination with a fingering weight yarn, the wrap will be a wearable size.
+The wrap uses 8 colors of Scheepjes Cotton 8 yarn, which is fingering weight yarn, meaning that the wrap will be a wearable size.
 Join me in the challenge of committing to a project for a full year.

 - Add this project to your Ravelry Library